urbit/urbit.org-reloaded/content/using/install.md

 $ ./urbit -c mycomet
 ```

-This will take a few minutes and will spin out a bunch of boot messages.
-Toward the end, you'll see something like:
+This will take a few minutes to an hour, and will spin out a bunch of boot messages.
+It will also create a directory called `mycomet` in the Unix directory that you ran the command from.

+Toward the end of the boot process, you'll see something like:

 ```
 ames: on localhost, UDP 31337.
 http: live (insecure, public) on 8080
 http: live ("secure", public) on 8443
-http: live (insecure, loopback) on 12321 ~dasres_marzod:dojo>
+http: live (insecure, loopback) on 12321 ~sampel_commet:dojo>
 ```

 When your ship is finished booting, you will see either the `~sampel_commet:dojo>` or `~sampel_commet:chat-cli/` prompt.
 If you're seeing `:chat-cli` press `Ctrl-x` to switch into Dojo.
 At that point, you should permanently erase your keyfile from your machine.